Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees

-The law of the Galton-Watson tree with offspring distribution $\xi$ is the probability measure on the set of plane trees defined by for $\t$ a plane tree.
-That this does define a probability distribution on the set of plane trees comes from the fact that a Galton-Watson process with offspring distribution $\xi$ becomes a.s.\ extinct in finite time, due to the criticality condition (\ref{eq:9}).
-In order to fit in the framework of this paper, we view ${\rm GW}_\xi$ as a distribution on the set of discrete, rooted trees, by taking its push-forward under the natural projection from plane trees to trees.
+for $\mathbbl{t}$ a plane tree.
+That this does define a probability distribution on the set of plane trees comes from the fact that a Galton--Watson process with offspring distribution $\xi$ becomes a.s. extinct in finite time, due to the criticality condition~(\ref{eq:9}).
+In order to fit in the framework of this paper, we view $\mathrm{GW}_\xi$ as a distribution on the set of discrete, rooted trees, by taking its push-forward under the natural projection from plane trees to trees.

 In order to avoid technicalities, we also assume that the support of $\xi$ generates the additive group $\Z$.
-This implies that $\mathrm{GW}_\xi(\{\#\t = n\})>0$ for every $n$ large enough.
-For such $n$, we let $\gw^{(n)}=\gw(\cdot\, |\, \{\#\t = n\})$, and view it as a law on $\bT_n$.
+This implies that $\mathrm{GW}_\xi(\{\#\mathbbl{t}= n\})>0$ for every $n$ large enough.
+For such $n$, we let $\gw^{(n)}=\gw(\cdot| \{\#\mathbbl{t}= n\})$, and view it as a law on $\bT_n$.